cosmos/cosmos-sdk/docs/overview.md

 As a part of stack execution the state space provided to each middleware is isolated (see [Data Store](overview.md#data-store)).
-When executing the stack, state-recovery check-points can be assigned for stack execution of `CheckTx` or `DeliverTx`.
+When executing the stack, state-recovery checkpoints can be assigned for stack execution of `CheckTx` or `DeliverTx`.
 This means, that all state changes will be reverted to the checkpoint state on failure when either being run as a part of `CheckTx` or `DeliverTx`.
 Example usage of the checkpoints is when we may want to deduct